Why Makharij Matter for Perfect Quran Recitation

-Welcome to our complete guide of Makharij in Tajweed.
-We'll teach Makharij al-Huruf (مَخَارِج الحُرُوف: where letters come from) from the ground up in a friendly, logical, step-by-step way to make it easy for kids and beginners.
+Welcome to our complete guide to Makharij in Tajweed.
+We'll teach Makharij al-Huruf (مَخَارِج الحُرُوف: where letters come from) from the ground up in a simple, step-by-step way.
 We'll include Arabic words, transliteration, practical tips and drills so you can practice right away.

 What are Makharij al-Huruf?